What old movie made the most money?

 What does “old movie” refer to?

-In this context, an “old movie” refers to a film that was released several decades ago, typically before the 1980s.
+In this context, “old movie” refers to films that were released several decades ago, typically before the 1980s.

 How is the highest grossing old movie determined?

-The highest grossing old movie is determined calculating the total worldwide box office revenue, adjusted for inflation, of films released before a certain period.
+The highest grossing old movie is determined calculating the total box office earnings of a film from its initial release until the present day, adjusted for inflation.